mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ```

 where `files-augment` contains downloaded files from the augmented section of
-the artifact, which will exist if, and only if, the streams were not consumed
+the Artifact, which will exist if, and only if, the streams were not consumed
 during the `Download` state.

 **Warning:** The `files-augment` directory contains unsigned data, so make sure
 the update module treats it as untrusted.

-### Best practice for augmented artifacts
+### Best practice for augmented Artifacts

-Even when using augmented artifacts, we do want signatures to keep the updates
+Even when using augmented Artifacts, we do want signatures to keep the updates
 safe.
 The important property that all update modules must have, is to verify the
 **end state**.
 In our example from above, with `rootfs-image` and
 `rootfs-delta-image`, both modules need to verify that both the rootfs image,